In spite of having a cool hat (and a great tutu)

 Sirius A is a pig who gobbled up most of the hydrogen.

-The temperature determines which elements will be burned.
+The temperature determines which elements will be fused.
 Heavier elements require a hotter core, but release less energy when they fuse.
+(Hold that thought; it’s important.)

 Once a star’s core burns all of a given element, the fusion tapers off.
 Gravity can say, “I love you, George!” and squeeze harder, ratcheting up the temperature.
 The star finds a new (and denser) equilibrium, “burning” a heavier element.

-OK, so we start by “burning” hydrogen into helium.
+OK, so we start by fusing hydrogen into helium.
 Now what?
 The next element in the periodic table is lithium, but it’s rare in nature.
 Maybe beryllium?
 Nah, that’s uncommon as well.

 This was actually one of the first “fine tuning” thingies to be discovered.
 Fred Hoyle once famously joked that his atheism had been “badly shaken” by what he’d learned.
 This particular resonance is called the “Hoyle resonance” in his honor.